pavelchristof/gomoku-ai/README.md

 What are all these files and commits
 ====================================

 This is based on the TensorFlow repo.
-It is simple the easiest (the only?) way to build and link to the TensorFlow C++ API with bazel.
+It is the easiest (the only?) way to build and link to the TensorFlow C++ API with bazel.

 Requirements